 When developing fleet software platforms, automotive software development companies need to consider that major European and American cities already look at MaaS as the future of public transportation.
 The actions of two pioneer cities paint a picture of how this could become a reality and what features fleet management software might need to include.

 - In Los Angeles – The Los Angeles Department of Transportation (LADOT) developed MDS (Mobility Data Specification) as a way for micro-mobility companies to send real-time data (location, information about trips taken on each vehicle, battery power, status) to cities.
 MDS helps cities to manage e-scooters fleets better as the raw data is translated into dashboards.
 City staffers use MDS data to check if any vehicles block the sidewalk, for example.

 - In Munich – Munich Transport Corporation (MVG) wants to use MaaS as a way for commuters to combine public transport with private mobility services.
 All transport solutions and journey planning capabilities need to be available on one platform.
 “The MVG’s current goal is to also cover the first and last mile by cooperating with new partners and offers.
 Our customers want to reach their destination from and to their front door, and not just from stop to stop.” – Ingo Wortmann, Chairman of the Management Board at Munich Transport.

-Simply put, automotive software developers now need to consider MaaS when developing software platforms for fleet management.
-As technological advances, telematics, and new legislation have reshaped the transport industry in the last decade, so do ride-hailing and car-sharing fleets that enter the market.
+In light of these market trends, automotive software development companies would be remiss not to consider MaaS when developing software platforms for fleet management.
+As technological advances, telematics, and new legislation have reshaped the transport industry in the last decade, so will ride-hailing and car-sharing fleets in the coming years.
 Real-time location for mixed fleets -cars, scooters, trucks, e-bikes-, in-app payment system, transfer of data to cities, integration with public transport platforms, data security, and driver management are just some of the features and functions fleet managers expect from their fleet management software.